WE’RE HERE TO SUPPORT YOU

 • Unlike a FAC, which is typically franchisor-led and influenced, an independent association is run by franchisees, for franchisees.
 It operates outside of corporate influence and advocates specifically for the interests of franchise owners.

 • Yes.
-Membership is a 12-month commitment, paid either monthly or annually.
+Membership is a 12-month commitment, paid either monthly.
 After the first year, members may continue on a month-to-month basis.
 Exceptions may be made if a franchise is sold.

 • Prices may be adjusted to reflect economic changes, but not every year.